kubernetes-hy/kubernetes-hy.github.io/pages/part1.md

 2020-03-30T12:15:17.705Z: 8523ecb1-c716-4cb6-a044-b9e83bb98e43
 ```

-Deploy it into your kubernetes cluster and confirm that it's running with `kubectl logs`
+Deploy it into your kubernetes cluster and confirm that it's running with `kubectl logs ...`

-## Switch to YAML ##
+## Declarative configuration with YAML ##

 We created the deployment with